 Nellie’s Sports Bar– Not in the middle of the gay scene but definitely worthwhile, Nellie’s offers summers-on-the-roof, poker tournaments, drag luck buffets, drag bingo, trivia night, outdoor patio, and big screen TVs.

-Green Lantern – Perfect for your Average Joe, this bar is popular even though it’s a tad off the beaten path.
+Green Lantern – Perfect for your Average Gay Joe, this bar is popular even though it’s a tad off the beaten path.
 Each 2nd Sunday of the month features Tea Dances.
 Other attractions include theme parties – like underwear night, Thursday’s 10-11pm shirtless-guys-drink-free, and more.

 Number Nine DC – Serving creative cocktails and classics, this plush, new D.C. bar has nightly happy hour specials until 9pm, cocktail masters behind the bar, plenty of plush seating and is housed in the center of Logan Circle in a 2-level, re-purposed, and fully renovated setting.

-Bunker – this new club only opened its doors in 2023 to DC's thankful LGBTQ+ community, who had been starving for a place to dance since all the gay clubs closed during the COVID epidemic.
+Bunker – This new club only opened its doors in 2023 to DC's thankful LGBTQ+ community, who had been starving for a place to dance since all the gay clubs closed during the COVID epidemic.
 Bunker is an underground dance club.
 No, really.
 It is quite literally underground!
 To enter you pass through a thick steel door and descend to a huge dance floor with two bars – all with a fallout shelter vibe, thus the name.
 Expect the best international DJs, drag queens and even a happy hour.

 Washington DC Gay Sauna's and Cruising Bars

-The Crew Club – reportedly one of the cleanest bathhouses you can find, offering guy on guy cardio and workout equipment, a technogym, hydro-massage bed, tanning, huge lounges, gang showers, a Finnish sauna, Maze steam room, and an utterly fabulous staff.
+The Crew Club – Reportedly one of the cleanest bathhouses you can find, offering guy on guy cardio and workout equipment, a technogym, hydro-massage bed, tanning, huge lounges, gang showers, a Finnish sauna, Maze steam room, and an utterly fabulous staff.
 Open all day, every day – so pop in for a “work out” whenever you fancy.

 Gay Events in Washington DC

-Capital Pride – every May/early June the capital of the US holds its own huge Pride, which is a full week of events.
+Capital Pride – Every May/early June the capital of the US holds its own huge Pride, which is a full week of events.
 The opening party takes place on the first Friday then festivals and concerts run throughout the week to culminate in the Capitol Pride Parade on the last Saturday.
-World Pride will be hosted by DC on May 23 – June 8, 2025, so be sure to save the date!
+WorldPride comes to Washington, DC from May 23 to June 8, 2025.
+So be sure to save the date!

 DC Black Pride – One of the nation’s largest African-American Pride events, attracting more than 50,000 participants, DC Black Pride takes place in Washington, DC in late May – the dates for this year are May 26 to May 29, 2017.
 But book way in advance!
 It’s also Memorial Day Weekend.